nohal/dashboardsk_pi/README.md

 ### Sanitizers support

-To configure the build to enable sanitizer support, run cmake with `-DSANITIZE=<commaseparated list of sanitizers>, eg. `cmake -DSANITIZE=address ..` to enable the adderess sanitizer reporting memory leaks.
+To configure the build to enable sanitizer support, run cmake with `-DSANITIZE=<comma separated list of sanitizers>, eg. `cmake -DSANITIZE=address ..` to enable the adderess sanitizer reporting memory leaks.